Skip to content

 - .../cypress.config.ts

 Some tools (such as Cypress and Jest) support using TypeScript path aliases in the configuration file.
-Unfortunately jiti does not seem to support this.
+Jiti does support aliases, but in a different format compared to tsconfig.json#compilerOptions.paths and knip.json#paths (e.g. the target values are not arrays).

 Potential workarounds:

-• Rewrite the import the configuration to a relative import.
+• Rewrite the import in the configuration file to a relative import.

 False positives with external libs

-Knip can report false positives when exports are consumed by external libraries.
+Knip may report false positives when exports are consumed by external libraries.

 Please see external libs.